 Australia has long enjoyed its global reputation as a leading exporter of iron-ore, the key ingredient in steel manufacturing.
 What isn’t so widely known is that Australia has produced a number of surprising inventions that have used steel and stainless steel to revolutionise everyday household items – and these inventions are still being used all over the world.

 The Hills Hoist clothes line

 Since its invention in Adelaide in 1945, the Hills Hoist clothesline has been synonymous with Australian backyards.
 The first Hills Hoists were manufactured by Lance Hill in his own backyard before high demand meant moving to a dedicated production facility.
-The Hills Hoist Company became Hills Industries in 1958 and is still in operation today, producing a wide range of clotheslines, laundry and garden products that are used all over the world.
+The Hills Hoist Company became Hills Industries in 1958 and is still in operation today almost eighty years since its inception, producing a wide range of clotheslines, laundry and garden products that are used all over the world.